 My son has been at Booksin since Kindergarten.
 He's in 3rd grade.
 Since he started the school has blazed through 3 principals.
 The only real good year was kinder.
 His 1st grade teacher was awful.
 She started at Booksin as a kinder teacher was moved to 5th grade and then to 1st & now back to 5th.
 They just keep shifting her around to accommodate her tenure.
 2nd grade was just OK.
 The teacher was a good teacher but ended up out on leave.
 They brought in a sub & with a month left of school swapped her out for his first 2nd grade teacher.
 My son struggled because of the different teaching approaches & lack of real direction.
 He's now in 3rd grade & tested at a low 2nd grade level.
 He struggles with his work.
 His 3rd grade teacher is new to the school & subpar.
 There is little direction on homework & if our son is showing signs of struggle there is no extra help for him w/ the exception of what he gets at home.
 This school is far from being "distinguished" as it's been rated amongst other schools in California.
 The yard duties are borderline abusive to the children (that is not an exaggeration) & the only thing that matters to this school is "image."

 Booksin Elementary School is a public elementary school in San Jose.
-The principal of Booksin Elementary School is Lisa Atlas, whose e-mail is email@example.com.
-800 students attend Booksin Elementary School and identify mostly as Multiracial; Asian; and White, non-Hispanic.
+The principal of Booksin Elementary School is Lisa Atlas and can be contacted at email@example.com.
+800 children attend Booksin Elementary School and identify primarily as Multiracial; Asian; and White, non-Hispanic.
 7% of the Booksin Elementary School students have "limited English proficiency."
-12% of the 800 students here are paying reduced lunch prices.
-The student to teacher ratio at Booksin Elementary School is 21:1.
+12% of the 800 students here get reduced lunch prices.
+The ratio of students to teachers at Booksin Elementary School is 21:1.
 St. Christopher Elementary School is one of the nearest elementary schools.

 - Computer arts